aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/README.md

     .
-    ├── SFTP-Connectors             # Architectures using SFTP Connectors │   └── Send-Files              # Processing, encrypting, and sending files using SFTP Connectors
+    ├── SFTP-Connectors             # Architectures using SFTP Connectors │   └── Send-Files              # Processing, encrypting, and sending files using SFTP Connectors │   └── Retrieve-Files          # Retrieving, decrypting, and processing files using SFTP Connectors (Work in Progress)

 ## Solutions